bocadilloproject/bocadillo/docs/faq.md

 The first step would be to verify it can be reproduced, and then <open-issue text="open an issue on GitHub"/>.

-If you're willing to help fix the bug, detailed instructions can be found in our <repo-page to="CONTRIBUTING.md" text="Contributing guide"/>.
+If you're willing to help fix the bug, detailed instructions can be found in the <repo-page to="CONTRIBUTING.md" text="Contributing guide"/>.

 ::: warning
 If the bug is related to security, **do not** publicly reveal the information.
 We need to handle this privately first, so consider [contacting a maintainer][contact-maintainers].